blackspider-ops/TopHat_AutoAnswer/README.md

 ### 🤖 Intelligent Auto-Answering
 - Monitors TopHat pages for new multiple-choice questions
 - Works in both Content and Classroom tabs
+- Automatically clicks on unanswered questions in sidebar
 - Detects "Not answered" and "Unanswered" questions
 - Randomly selects from the first 4 options only (ignores 5th option if present)
 - Realistic delays (1-4 seconds) between actions
 - Prevents double-answering the same question
+- Fully automatic - no manual clicking required
 - Works with polls and multiple-choice question types

 ### ⚙️ Easy Configuration